Aquafi – Underwater WiFi or Aquatic Internet

-High-speed internet communication via WiFi is no more a luxury but the very basic necessity of everyone everywhere.
-The tons of millions of devices are connected with each other processing trillions TBs of data every day.
-The world is live with 4G and fast-moving towards a new era of fastest ever internet communication tool called 5G.
-The early-stage experiments have already been completed and the world is waiting for the full-scale commercial launch that is, unfortunately, has been surrounded by vague conspiracy theories.
+High-speed internet communication via WiFi is no more a luxury but a very basic necessity for everyone everywhere.
+The tons of millions of devices are connected with each other processing trillions of TBs of data every day.
+The world is live with 4G and fast-moving towards a next-generation 5G, the fastest ever internet communication.
+The early-stage experiments are successful to some extent.
+The world is now waiting for the full-scale commercial launch that is, unfortunately, surrounded by vague conspiracy theories.
 Aquafi – underwater wifi or aquatic internet is a recent breakthrough to provide underwater internet facilities.

-The technology will prove a blessing for scuba divers and underwater explorers and researchers surely needing a fast communication tool to instantly deliver live footage from underwater to surface.
+The technology will prove a blessing for scuba divers and underwater explorers and researchers.
+They surely need a fast communication tool to instantly deliver live footage from underwater to the surface.

-Radio, acoustic, and visible light signals, presently are the tools used for data transfer from underwater to surface.
-Radio signals can transmit data to over short distances and acoustic signals are valid for log range.
+Radio, acoustic, and visible light signals, presently are the tools for data transfer from underwater to the surface.
+Radio signals can transmit data over short distances and acoustic signals are valid for long ranges.
 In both cases, the data rate remains dismally low.
-Visible light can cover a long distance transmitting a load of data but having a limitation of a clear line of sight between both the transmitter and receiver.
+Visible light can cover a long distance transmitting a load of data.
+It has a limitation of a clear line of sight between both the transmitter and receiver.

 The Aqua-Fi initiative

-Now a team at KAUST, lead by Shahida has built an underwater wireless system named Aqua-Fi.
+Now a team at KAUST, led by Shahida has built an underwater wireless system named Aqua-Fi.
 The system supports volume internet communication using LED or laser light streams.
-The LED is a known low-cost solution to travel to a limited distance whereas the laser can carry a big volume consuming a heavy load of power.
+The LED is a known low-cost solution to travel to a limited distance.
+The laser however can carry a big volume consuming a heavy load of power.

 How it Works

-The radio waves will be used by the Aqua-Fi for sending data from the smartphone a Scuba diver to the “gateway” device attached to his gear.
+Aqua-Fi will use the radio waves for sending data from the smartphone of a Scuba diver to the “gateway” device attached to his gear.
 The gateway will then transmit the data to a satellite internet-enabled computer at the surface, via a light beam.

 A green LED or a 520-nanometer laser is used for Aqua-Fi for sending data from a small simple computer to a light detector that is attached to another computer.
 The first computer converts visual data like photos and videos into a series of 1s and os.
 These are translated into light beams turning on &off at a very high speed.
 The light detector sensing the variation turns it back into 1s and 0s.
 The receiving computer then converts the signals back into the actual footage.